MODFLOW-USGS/modflow6-examples/DEVELOPER.md

 The example models in this repository are composed with FloPy in the Python files under `scripts/`.
 Notebooks are generated from these with [`jupytext`](https://github.com/mwouts/jupytext) for the [online documentation](https://modflow6-examples.readthedocs.io/en/stable/) and/or for use with `jupyter`.
 A small volume of supporting data live in files under `data/`.

+**Note:** example scripts do not access the `data/` folder directly &mdash; rather, on first run, they download and cache files from GitHub with a tool called [Pooch](https://www.fatiando.org/pooch/latest/).
+This allows running scripts and/or notebooks downloaded from the [documentation site](https://modflow6-examples.readthedocs.io/en/stable/) without first cloning the repository and/or manually downloading data files.

 Scripts may contain one or more example scenarios.
 Each script creates one or more subdirectories of `examples/` to use as a workspace, one per example scenario.
 Internally, the scripts are structured similarly, proceeding through the following steps:

 1. Define & build models